junxit/us-congress-bills-111/bill.md

 ---
 legis-num: H.R.
 3962
 congress: 111th CONGRESS
-session: 1st Session
+session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the Senate of the United States,
 ---

 # H.R.
 3962

-> To provide affordable, quality health care for all Americans and reduce the growth in health care spending, and for other purposes.
+That the bill from the House of Representatives (H.R.
+3962) entitled “An Act to provide affordable, quality health care for all Americans and reduce the growth in health care spending, and for other purposes.”, do pass with the following

+*Strike all after the enacting clause and insert the following:*

 ## § 1.
-Short title; table of divisions, titles, and subtitles
+Short title

-- **(a)** *Short title* This Act may be cited as the “Affordable Health Care for America Act”.
+This Act may be cited as the “Preservation of Access to Care for Medicare Beneficiaries and Pension Relief Act of 2010”.
-- **(b)** *Table of divisions, titles, and subtitles* This Act is divided into divisions, titles, and subtitles as follows: